Best Cheap Health Insurance for Young Adults

 There are five different plan levels, called tiers: Catastrophic, Bronze, Silver, Gold and Platinum.
 The best plan tier will depend on your income and how healthy you are.
 The lower your tier, the less you'll pay monthly, but the more you'll pay when you go to the doctor.

-If you buy a Bronze, Silver, Gold or Platinum health insurance plan, you might qualify for a tax credit that lowers your monthly rate.
+If you buy a Bronze, Silver, Gold or Platinum health insurance plan, you might qualify for rate subsidies that low your monthly rate.

-Tax credits, also called rate subsidies, lower the monthly cost of your health insurance policy.
+These are also called tax credits, and they lower the monthly cost of your health insurance policy.
 The discount you get depends on how many people are in your household and how much money you make.
 If you're single, for example, you can make up to $60,240 and get a discount.

 Even if you don't qualify for subsidies, the marketplace can help you compare different health insurance companies and plans.
 You can buy private health insurance directly from an insurance company, but using a marketplace or comparison website makes it easier to see all your choices at once.